mtrudel/MTStackableNavigationController/README.md

   to `self.stackedNavigationController`).
 The API methods (and the calling sequence of the various view lifecycle messages such as `viewWillAppear` et al.) are identical to those of `UINavigationController`.
-* View controllers can customize their presentation by configuring their `stackableNavigationItem` property.
+* View controllers can customize various aspects of their presentation by configuring their `stackableNavigationItem` property.

 `MTStackableNavigationController` is still under active development and a number of features aren't done yet (but they will be soon).
 A rough plan of the near future looks like this:

-### Planned for 0.2

-* Gesture support (along with configuration parameters to control it)

 ### Planned for 0.3

+* Support for configuring the navigation bar (including tints and other appearance hints)
 * Better support for toolbars on contained view controllers
 * More complete support for seldom used properties of `navigationItem`
-* Comprehensive test suite to stay in lock-step with subtle timing changes of view lifecycle messages in `UINavigationController`

 ### Planned for 0.4